shopware5/devdocs/source/developers-guide/backend-components/detail/index.md

 ```

 ### Event Handling
 The event handling of the `Shopware.window.Detail` and `Shopware.model.Container` components are managed by the `Shopware.detail.Controller`.
 This controller will be created and mapped by the `Shopware.window.Detail` automatically.
-To prevent twice named events, every event will be prefixed.
+To prevent duplicated event names, every event will be prefixed.
 The prefix will be determined by the class name of the given record.

 **Example**:
 The class name of the given record is `Shopware.apps.SwagProduct.model.Product`.
-The event prefix will then be `eventAlias = 'product'`.
+The event prefix will then be `product`.

 All events are now prefixed like this: